alexmyczko/fnt/README.md

 # Missing a font?

 Feel free to create an issue, if the font comes with sources and its license is DFSG compliant, I'm happy to package it for a dollar.
 Free if I like it.

-# TODO

-Maybe add support for [ReactOS](https://reactos.org) with bash, and make `fnt` work there.

-Maybe write a `fnt.1` manual page.

-Maybe add support for individual fonts from https://fontlibrary.org